 New comments will go above older remarks, so if you’re reading this later and want to start at the beginning, you’ll scroll down to the end.
 Got that?
 Good.
 Let’s hope for an interesting night and don’t forget to keep refreshing — the page and yourself with the commestibles of your choice.

-Tags: (Say it Loud) I'm Black and I'm Proud, 82 Annual Academy Awards Live Blog, 82nd Annual Academy Awards, A Single Man, Alec Baldwin, Avatar, Barbara Streisand, Bradley Cooper, Colin Farrell, Crazy Heart, Fantastic Mr. Fox, Forest Whitaker, Gabourey Sidebe, George Clooney, Gerard Butler, Headlines, Helen Mirren, Hope Floats, I am Woman, In My Life, Inglourious Basterds, James Taylor, Jeff Bridges, John Lennon, Karl Malden, Kate Winslet, Kathryn Bigelow, Lee Daniels, Mark Boal, Matt Damon, Meryl Streep, Michael Giacchino, Michael Sheen, Michelle Pfeiffer, Morgan Freeman, Na'vi, Neal Patrick Harris, Nicolas Chartier, NPH, Oscars, Oscars Live Blog, Pedro Almodova, Precious, Quentin Tarantino, Sandra Bullock, Sea Hunt, Sean Penn, Sherlock Holmes, Stanley Tucci, Steve Martin, SWAT, The Cove, The Hurt Locker, The Queen, The Secret in Their Eyes, The Shawshank Redemption, Tim Robbins, Tom Hanks, Tyler Perry, Up, Up in the Air, Vera Fermiga
+Tags: 82 Annual Academy Awards Live Blog, 82nd Annual Academy Awards, A Single Man, Alec Baldwin, Avatar, Barbara Streisand, Bradley Cooper, Colin Farrell, Crazy Heart, Fantastic Mr. Fox, Forest Whitaker, Gabourey Sidebe, George Clooney, Gerard Butler, Headlines, Helen Mirren, Hope Floats, I am Woman, In My Life, Inglourious Basterds, James Taylor, Jeff Bridges, John Lennon, Karl Malden, Kate Winslet, Kathryn Bigelow, Lee Daniels, Mark Boal, Matt Damon, Meryl Streep, Michael Giacchino, Michael Sheen, Michelle Pfeiffer, Morgan Freeman, Na'vi, Neal Patrick Harris, Nicolas Chartier, NPH, Oscars, Oscars Live Blog, Pedro Almodova, Precious, Quentin Tarantino, Sandra Bullock, Sea Hunt, Sean Penn, Sherlock Holmes, Stanley Tucci, Steve Martin, SWAT, The Cove, The Hurt Locker, The Queen, The Secret in Their Eyes, The Shawshank Redemption, Tim Robbins, Tom Hanks, Tyler Perry, Up, Up in the Air, Vera Fermiga

 I’ll be taking tomorrow off, so this’ll have to hold you….